hoangduytran/blender-manual/manual/addons/node/node_wrangler.rst

 Connect two nodes without even clicking the sockets.
 Just drag the cursor from one node to another while holding :kbd:`Alt-RMB`.
-It will select the nodes nearest the start and end points of the drag for connection, so you don’t even have to click on the nodes.
+It will select the nodes nearest the start and end points of the drag for connection, so you don't even have to click on the nodes.

 .. figure:: /images/addons_node_node-wrangler_lazy-connect.png